vista-art/fragmentcolor/docs/api/scene/material/base_color_texture.md

 Accepts any `Into<TextureInput>`:

 - A pre-built [`&Texture`](https://fragmentcolor.org/api/texture/texture).
 The setter stores the texture's ID immediately and the GPU texture stays Arc-shared across every Material that points at it.
-Passing the same `&shared_texture` to N Materials produces one GPU upload + N shader-uniform references — the cheap way to reuse one texture map across a scene full of objects without paying for N texture allocations.
+Passing the same `&shared_texture` to N Materials produces one GPU upload and N shader-uniform references: the cheap way to reuse one texture map across a scene full of objects without paying for N texture allocations.
 - Bytes / path / URL / `DynamicImage`.
 The setter queues the input on the Material's Shader, and the renderer drains queued uploads on the first [`Renderer::render`](https://fragmentcolor.org/api/core/renderer/render) (or earlier via the explicit [`Renderer::load`](https://fragmentcolor.org/api/core/renderer/load)).

-Unset, this slot resolves to a 1×1 white default the renderer hands out lazily — so calling `Material::pbr()?` without binding a texture renders correctly under the factor alone.
+Unset, this slot resolves to a 1×1 white default the renderer hands out lazily, so calling `Material::pbr()?` without binding a texture renders correctly under the factor alone.

 ## Errors are surfaced lazily

-The setter itself is infallible — it queues the upload (lazy path) or takes an Arc-clone (eager path) and returns.
-Failures from the lazy path — file not found, decode error, unsupported format — surface when the renderer actually drains the queue: either at first render or when you call [`Renderer::load(&material).await`](https://fragmentcolor.org/api/core/renderer/load).
+The setter itself is infallible: it queues the upload (lazy path) or takes an Arc-clone (eager path) and returns.
+Failures from the lazy path (file not found, decode error, unsupported format) surface when the renderer actually drains the queue: either at first render or when you call [`Renderer::load(&material).await`](https://fragmentcolor.org/api/core/renderer/load).
 Until then the Material renders against its 1×1 default and a